Get CactusVPN for $2.7/mo!

 Default Service – You will see this option only if you have more than one active CactusVPN subscriptions.
-Here you can choose the service you want to use by default.
+Here you can choose the subscription you want to use by default.

 OpenVPN protocol – choose the OpenVPN protocol you want to use: TCP or UDP.

 OpenVPN port – choose the OpenVPN port you want to use.

 Reconnect if connection dropped – automatically reconnect if connection is dropped.